muhammad-tamim/JavaScript-notes/README.md

 console.log(rest); // { age: 21, country: "BD" }
 ```

-**spread operator:**
+#### spread operator:
 Spreads operator breaks an array or object into individual values.

-It is Used in Function calls, array literals and object literals.
+It is Used in Function parameter, array literals and object literals.
-  - A literal means a fixed value written directly in the code.

-in function call:
+- in function parameter:

 ```js
 function greet(a, b, c) {